iarna/gearman-packet/PROTOCOL.md

 This is to notify the server (and any listening clients) that the job failed with the given exception.

+Despite the way this is worded, in no existing implementation of the gearman server does this mark the job as completed.
+You will need to follow up with a WORK_FAIL packet to actually end the job.

 Arguments:

 - NULL byte terminated job handle.